Căile Ferate Române: InterRegio trains

-In the case of travelling such a long distance as mentioned above, it is recommended to book a sleeperette (the passenger can choose between 4–6 passengers in a compartment).
-The 6 passenger-compartment is the cheapest option for a higher comfort.
-Fares and timetables can be checked on www.cfrcalatori.ro.

 InterCity

 InterCity (IC) is CFR's premier train type and is used for daytime express services between major cities, as well as shuttle services between Bucharest and the Black Sea coast and the Carpathian mountain resorts.
 InterCity trains typically only stop in large cities (generally of over 100,000 inhabitants).
 InterCity trains are the fastest out of all the train types, having an average speed of 87 km/h in 2004, and also use the most modern and comfortable rolling stock, rivaling the premier services of other European carriers.
 Due to this, InterCity prices include a significant supplement alongside the base fee.

 The InterCity rolling stock is either new or refurbished (all IC rolling stock was built after 1995), with air-conditioning, power-plugs (in both 1st and 2nd class carriages) and plush bucket armchairs, as well as complimentary newspapers, free meals and airplane-like service in first class.
 These trains generally have a reputation for their high levels of comfort, cleanliness and service.
 The InterCity standard livery was usually grey and blue, especially in the case of the C160-class rolling stock, which is the newest type.
 Most InterCity rolling stock is open plan (no compartments).
 When CFR bought the Desiro DMUs, they were mostly used for InterCity trains, but due to complaints related to their comfort levels, they were replaced with standard cars for most routes and now the Desiro DMUs are used for the Regio trains.

 Express passenger and international IC services, such as the Bucharest-Constanța route, use the Romanian-built Astra AVA-200 cars, which have a maximum speed of 200 km/h and are the most comfortable rolling stock in the CFR fleet.
 In fact, according to Friends of CFR, a Romanian railway journal, there was a considerable downgrading in quality when the Bucharest–Vienna IC service switched from being operated by CFR to being run by Austrian Railways (ÖBB) in 2003, leading to numerous complaints that the route should revert to CFR cars instead of Austrian ÖBB cars.

 Beginning with December 2006, the company introduced the business service on certain IC routes (București Nord–Timișoara Nord, București Nord–Oradea).
 These wagons were refurbished by CFR Grivița and they provided two classes: standard and standard exclusive.
 According to class, these rail cars provide leather or fabric-covered armchairs, monitors, individual displays for every seat, 4 channel audio system with earphones, wireless internet access, bar, air conditioning, and they were equipped with an elevator for disabled travellers.
 As of 1 June 2014, InterCity trains used to operate on the following routes: